ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 {{< admonition info >}}
-**ℹ️INFO:** As an alternative to Vim you can use vi by simple replacing the `vim` command with `vi`.
+**ℹ️ INFO:** As an alternative to Vim you can use vi by simple replacing the `vim` command with `vi`.
 This may be a convenient option on systems which come with vi already installed but without Vim.
 {{< /admonition >}}